TonmoyTom/Laravel-7-Multi-Auth-System/README.md

 What it does?

 laravel application with admin guard.
 You can even use this application for your projects if you need multiple guards.
-Getting this app up and running

             {guard:Admin}/login
             {guard:Admin}/register